Frazz3/DH2642-Project-TRAVELUP-/README.md

 ## How to set up
 1. Clone this repository
+2. Make sure you have Redux DevTools installed in your browser
-2. Make sure you have npm (Node Package Manager) installed on your computer
+3. Make sure you have npm (Node Package Manager) installed on your computer
-3. Navigate to the travelup-folder
+4. Navigate to the travelup-folder
-3. Run ```npm i``` from the terminal to install all neccessary packages
+5. Run ```npm i``` from the terminal to install all neccessary packages
-4. Run ```npm start``` from the terminal to start the application
+6. Run ```npm start``` from the terminal to start the application

 ## Project file structure
 <pre>